ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 # Recommendations and Conclusions

-**OLTP vs OLAP**
+In general, the OLTP queries performed well for queries that required few joins (monthly and daily sales queries), but performed poorly for queries that spanned the entire database with multiple joins.
+If these broad queries are frequent, the addition of the OLAP schema would be helpful.

-The Postgres solution presented here is not well suited to the task at hand.
-Additional optimizations to improve ETL and analytical performance may be available, but they would need to be significant to overcome the observed performance deficits versus Redshift.
-Redshift performed well for most analytics tasks, but clearly
+The Redshift solution presented here appears better suited to the task and scale at hand.
+Analytics queries, both for OLAP and OLTP, performed better with Redshift than the Postgres implementation.
+Additional optimizations to improve the Postgres setup, but they would need to be significant to overcome the observed performance deficits versus Redshift.

+It is also clear that the larger analytics jobs, such as the sales vs weather/population, are not suited to serve a dashboard or fast-response request.
+Caching, better indexing/distribution strategies, or additional resources would be required to improve their performance.